cailing20/AoU_sex_incongruent_rates/README.md

 - `AoU_sex_specific_condition_incongruence_rate_JAMIA_manuscript.ipynb`: R script for statistical analysis and visualization to reproduce findings in the JAMIA manuscript.

 ## Data Access
 The data used in this study is part of the controlled tier of the All of Us Research Program and requires appropriate access permissions.
 For access, follow the guidelines provided [here](https://www.researchallofus.org/data-tools/workbench/).
+To reproduce the results, this code needs to be run on the All of Us Researcher Workbench.

 ## Contact
 For any queries related to the code or the research, please contact: